netbiolab/scNET/README.md

 We provide an examplary dataset of CD8+ Tcells from CRC context (XXX et al doi) in the example/input folder. by setting an output folder as ./example_output/ (is it automatically created if not existing?) files with CRC_T prefix will be generated within that folder. the XXXX_network.tsv is the final inferred de-novo network by combining edges inferred from each single-cell preprocessing methods and filtering them based on log-likelihood score (LLS) computed with the gold standard edge pairs provided in the input folder (GS_gold_standard_pairs.rds)

+when the process finishes compare the output results with the one provided by us in example/outputfiles/...
+Brief description of outputfiles if you want to add it.

 ```bash
 scNET.sh /example/input/CRC_T_cell_count_matrix.txt CRC_T ./example_output/ 10 10 F F /scNET/
 ```